postgres-ai/docs/docs/guides/cloning/connect-clone.md

 ---
-title: How to connect to Database Lab clones
+title: How to connect to a Database Lab clone
-sidebar_label: Connect to a clones
+sidebar_label: Connect to a clone
 ---

 <!-- TODO proofread this (and all the HowTos (guides) -->